Jared Kushner a Jewish-American paradox, traditional presidential family adviser

 The Senate Select Committee on Intelligence on Monday will interview President Trump’s son-in-law and senior adviser, Jared Kushner, behind closed doors as part of Congress’ investigation into Russian election meddling.

-Prominent Jewish Americans have expressed remorse over Mr. Kushner’s perceived failings, but some White House historians say executive branch operators require discretion.
+Prominent Jewish-Americans have expressed remorse over Mr. Kushner’s perceived failings, but some White House historians say executive branch operators require discretion.

 For months, much of the administration’s Russia-related controversy has swirled around Mr. Kushner.
 He participated in Donald Trump Jr.’s June 2016 meeting with a Russian lawyer promising incriminating information about Democratic presidential nominee Hillary Clinton.